Each pin represents either a Scout Group or Explorer Scout Unit (ESU).

 Who are our young people?

-Scouting encourages young people from all backgrounds, male and female, to have self-belief and a voice.
+Scouting encourages young people from all backgrounds to have self-belief and a voice.
 It helps them develop physically, intellectually, socially and spiritually.
 We call this ‘everyday adventure’.
 They just call it fun.

 Who are our volunteers?